polyaxon/polyaxon/site/docs/core/quick-start/hyperparameter-tuning.md

 Mapping can be also used to parallelize a job for fetching data, or loading information from a source to a destination concurrently.

-The `mapping.yaml` polyaxonfile defines all the values that we want to use for running our components:
+The `mapping.yaml` polyaxonfile defines all the values that we want to use for running our component:

 ```yaml
 version: 1.1